 Scientific progress in acute lymphoblastic leukemia (ALL) has been driven by the activities of national academic multicenter study groups in Europe and US in the past decades.
-The European national study groups have founded a collaboration within the European Leukemia Net (ELN) named European Working Group for Adult ALL (EWALL).
-The group has published a Consensus Recommendation for the Management of Adult ALL which was broadly distributed among the participating centers.
+The European national study groups have founded a collaboration within the European LeukemiaNet named European Working Group for Adult ALL.
+The group has published a consensus recommendation for the management of adult ALL,1 which was broadly distributed among the participating centers.

 ALL is rare compared to other cancers of adulthood.
 It has many different clinical and biological subgroups and the knowledge on disease biology and therapeutic options is increasing exponentially.
 There is an unmet need for guidance for clinicians, regulatory agencies, and health care systems.
-Available guidelines from the National Comprehensive Cancer Center (NCCN) or European Society of Medical Oncology are relevant but need to be complemented by a broad and comprehensive expert consensus considering the different regulatory and socio-economic framework for ALL management in Europe.
-Therefore, the group decided to develop ELN Recommendations as published for other entities.
-The focus of this article is on diagnostic approaches, biological and clinical characterization, risk stratification, definitions of endpoints and outcomes.
-Aspects of treatment, management of subgroups and specific situations, aftercare and supportive care are covered in a separate publication (cross-reference).
+Available guidelines from the National Comprehensive Cancer Center2 or European Society of Medical Oncology3 are relevant but need to be complemented by a broad and comprehensive expert consensus considering the different regulatory and socio-economic framework for ALL management in Europe.
+Therefore, the group decided to develop approaches, biologic and clinical characterization, prognostic factors, and risk stratification as well as definitions of endpoints and outcomes.
+Aspects of treatment, management of subgroups and specific situations, aftercare, and supportive care are covered in a separate publication.
+The present recommendation intends to provide guidance for the initial management of adult patients with ALL and to define principles as a basis for future collaborative research.